smadasu/JavaGameOfLife/README.md

 # JavaGameOfLife
-Game of Life using java observer pattern
+Game of Life using Javafx